Early Stage Growth Fund

 CAPITAL MARKET OVERVIEW

-Regardless of all of these macro factors, our job remains to find attractive small cap companies that have not been fully appreciated by the market or are mispriced due to recent results or events.
+Regardless of the macroeconomic headwinds we face, our job remains to find attractive small cap companies that have not been fully appreciated by the market or are mispriced due to recent results or events.
 We believe less investor interest in our segment of the market creates opportunity for us to uncover value.

-The Fund typically invests at the smaller end of the small cap growth spectrum, and the managers continue to seek companies with sustainable growth due to secular growth trends or innovative or disruptive products.
+The fund typically invests at the smaller end of the small cap growth spectrum and the managers continue to seek companies with sustainable growth due to secular growth trends or innovative, disruptive products.

-The Buffalo Emerging Opportunities Fund is focused primarily on identifying innovation within U.S. companies with primarily North American revenue bases.
-With an active share of greater than 95%, the Fund will continue to offer a distinct offering from the Index and category peers.
+The Buffalo Early Stage Growth Fund is focused primarily on identifying innovation within U.S. companies with primarily North American revenue bases.
+With an active share of greater than 90%, a lower turnover strategy with 50-70 holdings, the fund will continue to offer a distinct offering from the Index and category peers.

 We get to know the companies we invest in and learn how they run their business.